whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 And when trouble does arise, misbehaving people get counseled at first, and if necessary, the response escalates if the misbehavior continues.
 This gives people a chance to course-correct without the extreme stress, danger, isolation, and humiliation that comes from being imprisoned.

 Traditional Potawatomi emphasized sharing and strongly discouraged selfishness.
-In Potawatomi woman Robin Kimmerer's book _Braiding Sweetgrass_, she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."
+In Potawatomi woman Robin Kimmerer's book _Braiding Sweetgrass_, she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."[xxx-braiding sweetgrass|windigo footprints]

 Banishing or killing someone for severe misbehavior, like hoarding wealth or killing someone in anger, appears to have been very rare.